Cultural Affairs Project

 It was great to have so many people come and share their experiences with us.
 We are grateful for everyone’s willingness to listen and can’t wait to do more for our community.

-Phenomenal woman – Inspired by Maya Angelou’s poem ‘Phenomenal Woman’, this event attempts to empower and inspire anyone who listens.
-An informal networking event aimed to bring awareness to different career paths and the obstacles which women of colour face in different sectors.
+Phenomenal Womxn – Inspired by Maya Angelou’s poem ‘Phenomenal Woman’, this event attempts to empower and inspire womxn to understand what it will take to achieve career goals in a society dominated by the white patriarchy.
+This event* aims to bring awareness to different career paths and the obstacles which womxn face in different sectors.
+We will have womxn in different sectors discussing how their identity has impacted their choice of career and lifestyle.

 Colours of the Night – A night life event celebrating queer People of Colour. #PRIDE